First-person view (remote control): Aircraft types

 Any model aircraft can be modified for FPV.
 The two most common choices are fixed-wing aircraft and multirotors, although early adopters have converted model helicopters.

 Fixed wing

 Fixed-wing aircraft are generally medium-sized with sufficient payload space for the video equipment and large wings capable of supporting the extra weight.
 Most have a pusher propeller, allowing a "prop free" image on either the live video feed or the high-definition recording.
 Flying wing designs are popular for FPV, as many pilots believe they provide the best combination of large wing surface area, speed, maneuverability, and gliding ability.

 Multi-rotor

 Multicopters, especially quadcopters, have fast been gaining popularity as agile camera platforms that can take high-quality video while hovering and maneuvering in tight spaces.
 This increase in popularity has come about mainly due to new manufacturing techniques and a reduction in component costs, making this side of the FPV hobby more accessible to a wider audience.
-In recent years, FPV Multirotor racing has become a very fast growing branch of the RC hobby, along with larger quads built for long range flight.
+In recent years, FPV Multirotor racing has become a very fast growing branch of the RC hobby.